 Shared instantly with anyone

-The last advantage online whiteboards have with design thinking is their ability to engage large amounts of people on a shared collaborative space.
+The last advantage online whiteboards have with design thinking is their ability to engage large amounts of people in a shared collaborative space.

-This reality makes online whiteboards great collaboration platforms and super helpful to any teams utilizing design thinking exercises.
+This reality makes online whiteboards great collaboration platforms and super helpful to any team utilizing design thinking exercises.